Todd W. Eddins: State v. Aiwohi

-Waiahole-Waikane Community Association.
+Community Association

 In 1977 the state bought hundreds of acres in Waiahole Valley to prevent the land from being developed into a housing subdivision.
 The state promised to keep the land in agriculture use.
 In 1988, leases were handed out to families who lived and farmed there.
-In 2004, Eddins represented the Waiahole-Waikane Community Association as the state threatened to evict residents who failed to meet the terms of the state lease.
+In 2004, Eddins represented the Waiāhole-Waikāne Community Association as the state threatened to evict residents who failed to meet the terms of the state lease.
+For some families, their only violation was failing to build on the land, and the state required them to post a bond worth 100% of the cost of constructing a house.
+The residents had been trying to build a house on the land, but had been unable to secure the loan they required to do so, as they had not been allowed to buy the leasehold interest.
 At the time, Governor Linda Lingle's administration wanted to turn over management of the valleys to the Department of Hawaiian Home Lands.
 The association members unanimously opposed the proposed transfer.
 Ultimately, the legislature passed a resolution opposing the transfer and it did not occur.

 Judicial career

 Circuit Court (2017-2020)

 On February 9, 2017, Governor David Ige appointed Eddins to be a Circuit Judge of the First Circuit Court to fill the vacancy left by the retirement of Judge Richard K. Perkins in June 2016.
 Eddins became a Circuit Judge on April 7, 2017.
 His service on the Circuit Court terminated when he was sworn in as an associate justice of the Hawaiʻi Supreme Court.
 Known as a workhorse, Eddins presided over 85 jury trials and 21 jury-waived trials during his three years as a Circuit Court judge.